 - Clay litter is inexpensive, with great odor control.
-Unfortunately, clay is also; dusty, sticky, non-renewable and harder to pass if ingested.
-Regrettably cats routinely ingest some litter while grooming.
+Clay is also; dusty, sticky, non-renewable and harder to pass if ingested.
+Regrettably, cats routinely ingest some litter while grooming.
 Long-haired cats (more litter gets stuck in their fur) and kittens may experience digestive difficulties with clay litters.
-Clay litters can be more practical for households with only adult cats, or cats who refuse to switch litters.
+Clay litters could be more practical for households with only adult cats, or cats who refuse to switch litters.

 - Plant-based litters are now widely available and affordable.
 Whether made of wheat grass, corn, soybeans or cedar, the effectiveness of a plant-based litter’s odor control is due to its natural enzymes as well as its particle size or clumping-characteristics.
-Generally, plant-based litters are well suited to households with animals who may ingest larger quantities of litter.
+Plant-based litters are often well suited to households with animals who ingest larger quantities of litter.
 Such animals include kittens, dogs who live with cats, and long-haired cats.

 The Right Shapes for Little Cat Feet (and Noses) The particle size of a litter impacts clumping, odor control, how comfortable the litter will be for a cat to walk on, tracking and stickiness.
 There are many textures of litter, but some of the most common are: